fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

 can render it nicely for the website.
 When downloading the `.ipynb` file through the website the text portions will be in markdown due to automatic conversion from ReST to markdown by sphinx-gallery.
-This currently only works for basic ReST functionality, so try to limit use of ReST directives (e.g., `.. note:`), internal links (e.g., `:ref:`), and other functionality that won't render well in markdown.
+This currently only works for basic ReST functionality, so try to limit use of ReST directives (e.g., `.. note::`), internal links (e.g., `:ref:`), and other functionality that won't render well in markdown.